chan-brennan/Project-Lexer/README.md

 - HASH – #
 - END_OF_FILE, ERROR

-## 📦 Project 3 – Code Interpreter
+## 📦 Project 3 – Intermediate Code Generator & Interpreter

 **Description:**
-Generates intermediate instructions from parsed input and simulates execution using a virtual machine.
-Supports arithmetic, assignment, loops, conditionals, and I/O.
+Implements a compiler for a simple C-like language that parses input code, builds a linked list-based intermediate representation (IR), and simulates execution using a provided interpreter.

 **Key Features:**
-- Instruction list generation (InstructionNode)
-- Parsing with a lexer-driven grammar
-- Execution of intermediate instructions via execute_program()
+- Parses constructs like `assign`, `if`, `while`, `switch`, `for`, `input`, and `output`
+- Builds an IR graph using `InstructionNode` structures
+- Supports jump logic with conditional and unconditional branches (`CJMP`, `JMP`)
+- Uses a memory model and variable-location mapping (`mem[]` and location table)
+- Execution is performed by traversing and interpreting the generated instruction graph

 **Run Instructions:**
 ```bash